-The table below shows the DBRS and S&P rating for our corporate credit and our 6.5%, 5.25% and 5.125% notes as of February 27, 2018:
+The table below shows the DBRS, S&P and Moody's rating for our corporate credit and our 5.25% Notes, 5.125% Notes and 7.0% US Notes as of February 27, 2019:

-Corporate credit Unsecured 6.5%, 5.25% and 5.125% notes DBRS 10 categories ranging from AAA to D. BB (high) BB (low) High and low indicate relative standing credit within rating category.
-BB is the fifth highest of 10 rating categories.
-It means the investment is speculative and non-investment grade.
-Protection is uncertain, particularly during economic recession.
-Companies in this range may have limited access to capital markets and additional liquidity.
-In many cases, deficiencies in critical mass, diversification, and competitive strength are additional negative considerations.
-S&P 10 categories ranging from AAA to D. BB BB BB is the fifth highest of 10 rating categories.
+Corporate credit Unsecured 5.25% Notes, 5.125% Notes and 7.0% US Notes DBRS BB (high) BB 10 categories ranging from AAA to D. High and low indicate relative standing credit within rating category.
+B is the fifth highest of 10 rating categories.
+It means the investment is an and non-investment grade.
+Protection is uncertain, particularly during erecession.
+Companies in this range may have limited access to capital madditional liquidity.
+In many cases, deficiencies in critical mass, diversifications.
+Moody's Ba2 Ba31 9 categories ranging from Aaa to C. Ba is the fifth highest of 9 rating categories.
+Obligations that are rated Ba are considered to be speculative and non-investment grade.
+Companies that are Ba rated are considered to have substantial credit risk.
+S&P BB BB 10 categories ranging from AAA to D. BB is the fifth highest of 10 rating categories.
 It means the investment is less vulnerable to non-payment than other speculative issues.
 However, there are major ongoing uncertainties or exposure to adverse business, financial, or economic conditions that could affect a company's capacity to meet its financial obligations.